o/simmetrica/README.md

 * Python 2.6 or greater
 * Redis Server

-Most current Linux distributions (also Mac OS X) comes with Python in the base packages.
-Simmetrica uses `redis` for storing data, you can install `redis-server` with your favorite package manager.
+Most of the current Linux distributions (also Mac OS X) comes with Python installed default.
+Simmetrica also uses `redis` for storing data, you can install `redis-server` with your favorite package manager.

 ###Installing